abhirajparthan/Machine-Test/README.md

 ![Screenshot from 2024-02-17 10-17-21](https://github.com/abhirajparthan/Machine-Test/assets/100773790/68231631-7ea7-48f7-85dd-15984e58554f)

-Then Created a 2 folders in the efs.
-The folder names are mysql and web.
+Then Created a 1 folders in the efs.
+The folder names is mysql.

 ![Screenshot from 2024-02-17 10-24-39](https://github.com/abhirajparthan/Machine-Test/assets/100773790/c6b3233f-cdd7-48cc-abc1-9482bfa859bd)